-Below we get into the gritty details of the 308 vs 30-06 battle and give you our opinions on each.
+Below we get into the gritty details of the .308 vs 30-06 battle and give you our opinion on each.

-The 308 and 30-06: A Brief History
+The .308 and 30-06: A Brief History

 The first key to disentangling the mess is that .308 and .30-06 are actually very closely related.
 In fact one was developed from the other.
 This goes back to the early 1950s, when NATO was trying to agree a standard service rifle for all its troops.

 At the time NATO members used a pretty wide array of calibers, with the main ones being .30-06 and .303.
 That ruled out a standard rifle right away, and often meant neighboring units couldn’t even resupply each other with rifle ammunition.
 To improve the situation the alliance’s all members agreed to choose a standard cartridge, then a standard rifle to fire it.